ElmirDevland/Employees-App-React/README.md

 # Getting Started with Create React App

-Practice on creating a web application using the React library
+Practice on creating a web application using the React library.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Adding class components.
+Functionality for adding and removing employees, awarding bonuses and promotions.

 ## Available Scripts